Nathnaelc/cs162-test/session_05/README.md

 b.peel()
 ```
 By inheriting from Fruit, Banana gets all of the functionality that fruit
-provides, and is able to extend that functionality as well.
+provides, and is able to extend that functionality.
 We also implement the `__repr__` method so that we are able to print human-
 readable representations of our objects.
 Python follows a convention that any
 methods or variables which begin with a single underscore (e.g. `_ripe`) are